Markets in Malaga

 Recinto Ferial.
 Take the 20 bus from Alameda (every 10-15 mins) and get off at the stop (2413, Recinto Ferial).

 El Palo Market

 Located just next to the bridge into El Palo, this small market has stalls selling bric-a-brac, clothes, fruit and vegetables, and flowers.
 Combine a visit with lunch at one of the great fish restaurants in El Palo.
 Read more about this part of Malaga.

 Some of the best artisans in the area sell their creations at handicraft markets in Malaga.
 Check out our monthly round-up of events in Malaga for specific details for each month of the following markets:

-This arts and crafts market takes place on the first 3 Sundays of the month along the portside at Muelle Uno.
-Check the dates here.
+This arts and crafts market takes place on Sundays along the portside at Muelle Uno.
 Lots of homemade crafts, jewelry and clothes (new and second hand) as well as local artwork stands next to the Pompidou Centre.
 Great views of the city skyline and there’s often live entertainment too.

 Stock up on treats for your picnic at these organic markets held twice a month where local food producers from the Guadalhorce Valley to the north of Malaga city sell their organic wares such as fruit and vegetables, cheeses, honey and conserves, and bread and cakes.

 Paseo de Reding/ Cervantes – second Saturday of the month 10am – 2pm

 Parque de Huelin – fourth Saturday of the month 10am to 2pm